Where’s the snow? Eastern U.S. left wondering as midwinter approaches.

 It’s not just the urban corridor, either.

 Retired National Weather Service scientist Robert Leffler reports that the typically snowy ski resort area of Canaan Valley in West Virginia is also on the cusp of its least snowy December on record.
 So far this month, barely more than one inch has been measured in that area.
-This amount, if it holds to through the end of the month, will break the previous record monthly low of 3 inches in 1971.
+This amount, if it holds through the end of the month, will break the previous record low for the month of three inches in 1971.

 Why so little snow?

 Drifting into the core of winter, much of the eastern two-thirds of the Lower 48 has recently basked in warmth throughout the month of December.
-Across the east, almost everyone south of northern New England is having a top 5 or top 10 warmest December on record, according to data from the Southeast Regional Climate Center.
+Across the East, almost everyone south of northern New England is having a top five or top 10 warmest December on record, according to data from the Southeast Regional Climate Center.

 The warmth alone is a big part of the lack of snow.
-In many places outside of higher elevations, snowfall averages before December are a small chunk of the seasonal tally.
-In other words, early season warmth is often a dealbreaker.
+In many places outside of higher elevations, snowfall averages through December are a small chunk of the seasonal tally.
+In other words, early-season warmth is often a dealbreaker.

 In this case, the warmth has also come with unusually dry weather.
 In the Interstate 95 corridor to the south of Boston, conditions have been especially arid of late.
 D.C. is having a top-five driest December.
 New York is within the top 10 driest for the month.
 Areas of drought have been expanding out of the Carolinas and into the broader Mid-Atlantic.

 The cause of the warmth and dry weather is much the same.
 On the opposite end of a stormy West, a rather persistent zone of weather-squashing high pressure has dominated the East.
-Although the “southeast ridge,” or high pressure in the Southeast, often flexes during a La Nina winter like the one we are in, the flexes — in combination with West Coast storminess — have been extra impressive this season.
+Although the “southeast ridge,” or high pressure in the Southeast, often flexes during a La Niña winter like the one we are in, the flexes — in combination with West Coast storminess — have been extra impressive this season.

-Snow chances should increase in the New Year, somewhat
+Snow chances should increase in the new year, somewhat

 Major changes in the current pattern are likely to be hard to come by in the shorter term.
 Renewed rounds of cold and snow in the West and more warmth in the East seem likely through at least the first week of January.